 Hello Fellow CodeNewbies 👋,

-These past 8 weeks I did a collaboration program with The Collab Lab.
+I did a collaboration program this past eight weeks with The Collab Lab.

-And those 8 weeks ended.
+And those eight weeks ended.
 It's a wrap! 🎉

 This experience enriches my knowledge in the web development world.
 I learned so many things.
 Not only technical but also how to collaborate in a team.
-I also discovered more things about myself.
-About my strengths and also things that need improvement.
+I also discovered more about myself, my strengths, and other things that need improvement.

-In this article, I want to share my journey with The Collab Lab.
+I want to share my journey with The Collab Lab in this article.

 What is The Collab Lab?

-The Collab Lab is a non-profit project collaboration program for early-career developers that runs by volunteers.
+The Collab Lab is a non-profit project collaboration program for early-career developers run by volunteers.

-Their main focus is guiding the participants to collaborate in creating a React project.
+Their primary focus is guiding the participants to collaborate in creating a React project.

 Why and how I (finally) applied to join a cohort of The Collab Lab

-I have heard about The Collab Lab for a while and I wanted to join the program.
+I have heard about The Collab Lab for a while and wanted to join the program.

 I am a self-taught web developer.
-So I don't have any experience in working together with other developers to build a project.
+So, I don't have any experience working with other developers to build a project.

-When I started learning React, I thought I will apply to this program when I'm ready.
+When I started learning React, I thought I would apply to this program when I was ready.

 But also around that time, a friend of mine who was doing a cohort encouraged me to apply.